boxcutter/oci/dokken/cinc/README.md

 has all the required dynamic library dependencies.
 The dynamic build of this image and spinning this up is what takes most of the time for the first `kitchen converge` to happen - why it takes as long as it does.
-Here's a abbreviated version of what that [Dockerfile looks like](https://github.com/test-kitchen/kitchen-dokken/blob/main/lib/kitchen/helpers.rb#L60C1-L89C8)
+Here's an abbreviated version of what that [Dockerfile looks like](https://github.com/test-kitchen/kitchen-dokken/blob/main/lib/kitchen/helpers.rb#L60C1-L89C8)

 ```
 FROM docker.io/almalinux:9